You’ve probably gotten sick of motivational speakers and success coaches constantly saying things like:

 Instead of aiming for six-pack abs next month, how about you set a goal of losing 10 pounds?

-Perfectionism is a cursed word in the world of entrepreneurship, and for a good reason.
+Perfectionism is a cursed word in the world of entrepreneurship and for good reason.
 If you strive to make things perfect, you’ll waste time and may never get there.
 You’ll end up feeling like a failure.

 How to cope: